Gamer2020/PokemonGameEditor/README.md

 Ability to define evolutions.

+Item editor

+TM/HM Editor

 Planned Features
 =================

 Ability to add more Pokemon.

-Add item editor.

 Ability to add more attacks.

-Ability to define types.

 Implement a way to tag ROMs without actually writing to the ROM in order to use separate inis.
 Tag should only be applied if needed.
+Some way of using seperate inis.

 Ability to add more items.

-Attack effect and animation database.
+Attack effect and animation database?

 Program Requirements
 ====================